 Near Bullard in Smith County, Texas — The American South (West South Central)

 Location.
-32° 9.544′ N, 95° 24.28′ W. Marker is near Bullard, Texas, in Smith County.
-Marker can be reached from Farm to Market Road 346 0.1 miles south of County Route 1353, on the left when traveling south.
+32° 9.572′ N, 95° 24.316′ W. Marker is near Bullard, Texas, in Smith County.
+Marker is on Farm to Market Road 346 0.1 miles south of County Route 1353, on the right when traveling south.
 Touch for map.
-The marker is on the front porch of the home.
+This marker is directly across the street from the historic John Dewberry house.
 Marker is at or near this postal address: 14007 FM 346 West, Bullard TX 75757, United States of America.
 Touch for directions.